Defining sustainable packaging

 - It incorporates and optimises (where possible) renewable or recycled source materials.

-- Is made from materials that are healthy in all possible end-of-life scenarios.
+- It is made from materials that are healthy in all possible end-of-life scenarios.

 - It can be effectively recovered and utilised in biological or industrial closed-loop cycles.

-- Has a physical design that optimises materials and energy.
+- Has a physical design that optimises the use of materials and energy.

 Consumer behaviour

-Another driver of increasing sustainability within the packaging industry is changing consumer habits and demands.
+Another driver of increased sustainability in the packaging industry is shifting consumer habits and demands.

-Many businesses’ “environmental credentials” can often be little more than a marketing tactic (part of the reason why there are so many different recycling symbols on packaging).
-However, several facts and figures from research show the impact this can have on sales and brand perception.
+Many businesses’ “environmental credentials” are often little more than a marketing tactic (part of the reason there are so many different recycling symbols on packaging).
+However, several research findings show the impact this can have on sales and brand perception.

 Regardless of how sustainable a pack really is, there is strong evidence to support a general shift in consumer behaviour and demand for sustainable packaging.